openstack/openstack-manuals/doc/admin-guide/source/compute-networking-nova.rst

    iface eth1 inet dhcp

-If the Virtual Network Service Neutron is installed, you can specify the networks to attach to the interfaces by using the :option:`--nic` flag with the :command:`openstack server create` command:
+If the Virtual Network Service Neutron is installed, you can specify the networks to attach to the interfaces by using the ``--nic`` flag with the :command:`openstack server create` command:

 .. code-block:: console